saint-boons/aesthetic-bot/README.md

-# FRENCH's Assistant (frenchs-assistant)
+# Aesthetic BOT (aesthetic-bot)

-FRENCH's Assistant (caps because that's my name...) is my first Discord bot ever.
+Aesthetic BOT is my first Discord bot ever.
 This bot is made for my main discord server (https://discord.gg/7T24Mrw) that is used for my socials and also just a general community.

 # Bot info